hydradatabase/docs/analyze/kpi-with-sigma.md

-3. Navigate to the aforementioned schema, select sales_data, and then confirm your selection by clicking the button on the bottom right.
+3. Navigate to the aforementioned schema, select **sales_data**, and then confirm your selection by clicking the button on the bottom right.